backstage/backstage/docs/features/techdocs/using-cloud-storage.md

 documentation to this bucket.
 TechDocs will fetch files from here to serve documentation in Backstage.

-Set the name of the bucket to `techdocs.publisher
+Set the name of the bucket to `techdocs.publisher.googleGcs.bucketName`.

 ```yaml
 techdocs: